 As it is always important to learn from historical experience, Chapter 9 describes various financial disasters from the past, and Chapter 10 focuses on the financial crisis of 2007-2009.

-To help ensure ethical standards are upheld in the risk management profession, Chapter 11 contains GARP's Code of Conduct, a code which applies to all Certified FRMs.
+To help ensure ethical standards are upheld in the risk management profession, Chapter 11 contains GARP's Code of Conduct, which applies to all candidates and those who complete FRM Certification.

 Readings for Foundations of Risk Management